 Many website load testing platforms will drive traffic to your site from within your network, but that does not accurately portray real customer traffic coming across the internet.
 A true load test allows you to consider additional variables such as Content Distribution Networks (CDNs), load balancers, multi-node server farms and other traffic optimization tools.

-Going Viral with Thousands of Simultaneous Visitors
+Going Viral with Thousands of Concurrent Visitors

-When your website sees a spike in traffic or an ad campaign goes viral, do you know if your site will be able to handle the increase in simultaneous users?
-LoadView provides you with the tools to setup a cloud-based load test that increases simultaneous users until you have identified the number of concurrent users your website can handle before it goes down.
+When your website sees a spike in traffic or an ad campaign goes viral, do you know if your site will be able to handle the increase in concurrent users?
+LoadView provides you with the tools to setup a cloud-based load test that increases concurrent users until you have identified the number of concurrent users your website can handle before it goes down.
 Knowing the capacity of concurrent users on your existing infrastructure is critical to supporting traffic growth and preparing for viral content.

 Simple, Powerful Concurrent User Testing

 Simply build your load testing script, designate a load curve, and run your test!

 LoadView: Take the Hassle out of Performance Testing

 Need to test website performance when ten thousand concurrent users hit your website at the same time?
 Or need to create a complex multi-step script or transaction that you want to test under load?
 Need to generate millions of hits on your website per test?
 Worried about managing hundreds or thousands of load injectors in the cloud?
 If any of these questions sound like

 With LoadView, you don’t have to create your own load injectors or virtual machine images and upload gigabytes of files to the cloud.
 Once you have your load test plan ready, simply select from multiple load curves and choose the number of concurrent users you want to visit the site each minute and you are ready to run your test.